paulcostanza/breakout/README.md

 # breakout

 **To Do list**
-- add a high score menu that saves into local memory
+- change where the ball starts - I want user to shoot it from the paddle
 - change bounce angle off of the paddle (maybe even speed?)
 - press space bar to shoot ball from (hovering) center of the paddle
 - add difficulty (easy or hard mode) to the options menu.
-- move the options menu to the left side?
 - add a pause button
+- edit user names to lowercase in the high score menu

+#### Nov 23rd
+Added a high score menu that saves user name and score in local storage.

 #### Nov 22nd
 1. Create menu.js to store menu options.
 So far I have moved the *rules* and *user name* options.
 My main.js is starting to get way too messy :worried: